kexiZeroing/kexiZeroing.github.io/src/posts/intro-to-typescript.md

 type FormSchemaType = z.infer<typeof formSchema>;
 ```

 > [Valibot](https://github.com/fabian-hiller/valibot) is very similar to Zod, helping you validate data easily using a schema.
 The biggest difference is the modular design and the ability to reduce the bundle size to a minimum.
+>
+> JSON Schema is a declarative language for defining structure and constraints for JSON data.
+> - Zod to JSON Schema: https://github.com/StefanTerdell/zod-to-json-schema
+> - JSON Schema to Zod: https://github.com/StefanTerdell/json-schema-to-zod

 ## Adding Type Check to JavaScript
 TypeScript provides code analysis for JavaScript and VS Code gives us TypeScript out of the box (TypeScript language server).
 With the addition of `//@ts-check` as the very first line in our JavaScript file, TypeScript became active and started to add red lines to code pieces that just don’t make sense.